 We build on these existing discussions to develop our own critique.
-More specifically, we draw on Yard's discussion of the "undemocratic" elements of election technology to demonstrate how the complex science that underpins digital processes can render elections less transparent, and follow Evrensel and Akumiah in stressing the international dimension of the spread of new technology.
-However, we also seek to go beyond these studies in three important ways.
+More specifically, we draw on Yard's discussion of the "undemocratic" elements of election technology to demonstrate how the complex science that underpins digital processes can render elections less transparent, and follow Evrensel and Akumiah in stressing the international dimension of the spread of new technology.10 However, we also seek to go beyond these studies in three important ways.
 First, the analysis contained in Yard and Evrensel's collections is now seven years old, and so does not cover the recent wider rush to digital technology.
 As a result, these authors did not focus on the central question animating our analysis: why has the spread of digital technology gathered pace at the same time that evidence of its limitations has become ever more apparent?
 By bringing the story up-to-date, we are able to advance a new explanation of these contradictory trends.

 Our second contribution is to refocus the debate on the political, rather than the logistical, barriers to the effective deployment of new technology.
-While some important journal articles have been published more recently - such as Piccolino's analysis of Cote d'Ivoire and Ghana and Debos' work on Chad11 - they have tended to adopt a relatively narrow focus, addressing a particular aspect of the electoral process in one or two cases.
+While some important journal articles have been published more recently - such as Piccolino's analysis of Cote d'Ivoire and Ghana and Debos's work on Chad11 - they have tended to adopt a relatively narrow focus, addressing a particular aspect of the electoral process in one or two cases.
 At the same time, the wider literature has mainly focused on procedural challenges, paying less attention to the political context within which technology is introduced.
-By contrast, we seek to place political factors centre-stage, considering how the quality of democracy and the independence of the electoral commission impacts on the performance of new technologies.
+By contrast, we seek to place political factors centre-stage, considering how the quality of democracy and the independence of the electoral commission impact the performance of new technologies.
 Unsurprisingly, we find that the greatest gains from digitization come in countries where the quality of democracy is higher and the electoral commission more independent.
 This is significant, because it implies that new technology is likely to be least effective where it is most needed.
 As John Githongo, Kenya's former anti-corruption tsar, put it: "you cannot digitize integrity".12

-The third contribution of this paper is to demonstrate how new technology may have damaging effects even when it generates procedural improvements in the way that elections are run.
-While Yard pointed to the way that election technology can empower a small technocratic elite, and Gonggrijp and colleagues have found that digital processes may become a source of mistrust, 13 neither fully explores the way in which this can undermine domestic and international confidence in electoral outcomes.
+The third contribution of this article is to demonstrate how new technology may have damaging effects even when it generates procedural improvements in the way that elections are run.
+While Yard pointed to the way that election technology can empower a small technocratic elite, and Gonggrijp and colleagues have found that digital processes may become a source of mistrust,13 neither fully explores the way in which this can undermine domestic and international confidence in electoral outcomes.
+By looking at recent cases, we are able to demonstrate exactly how the unintended consequences of digitization may generate such negative externalities.